cdot/HSAC/sensors/README.md

 # Sensors

-An ultra-light web server designed to be run on a Raspberry Pi with DHT11 and DS18B20 sensors attached to GPIO.
+An ultra-light web server designed to be run on a Raspberry Pi with DHT11, DS18B20, and a custom built power sensor, all attached to GPIO.

 On receipt of an AJAX request the server reads a sensor and reports the value read.

-The pinout for the sensors is as shown in [RPi pinout.svg](RPi pinout.svg)
+The pinout for the sensors is shown in [RPi pinout.svg](RPi pinout.svg)

 # Hardware Configuration